Many of the symptoms of COVID-19 can be treated at home. But if you are concerned about any of your symptoms, phone your GP.

-Urgent advice: Call your GP or out-or-hours GP immediately if
+Urgent advice: Call a GP or out-or-hours GP immediately if

 your symptoms of COVID-19 get worse and you: